 13.1.2.1.
 Paranoid personality disorder.
 Paranoid personality disorder is characterized by a marked distrust or suspicion of others.
-Individuals interpret and believe that other's motives and interactions are intended to harm them, and therefore, they are skeptical about establishing close relationships outside of family members-although, at times, even family members' actions are also believed to be malevolent (APA, 2013).
-Individuals with paranoid personality disorder often feel as though they have been deeply and irreversibly hurt by others even though they lack evidence to support that others intended to or did hurt them.
+Individuals interpret and believe that other's motives and interactions are intended to harm them, and therefore, they are skeptical about establishing close relationships outside of family members-although, at times, even family members' actions are also believed to be malevolent (APA, 2022).
+Individuals with paranoid personality disorder often feel as though they have been deeply and irreversibly hurt by others even though they lack evidence to support that these others intended to or did hurt them.
 Because of these persistent suspicions, they will doubt relationships that show true loyalty or trustworthiness.
+Compliments are misinterpreted and they may view an offer of help as a criticism that they are not doing a good enough job on their own.

-Individuals with paranoid personality disorder are also hesitant to share any personal information or confide in others as they fear the information will be used against them (APA, 2013).
+Individuals with paranoid personality disorder are also hesitant to share any personal information or confide in others as they fear the information will be used against them.

 Additionally, benign remarks or events are often viewed as demeaning or threatening.
 For example, if an individual with paranoid personality disorder was accidentally bumped into at the store, they would interpret this action as intentional, with the purpose of causing them injury.

-Because of this, individuals with paranoid personality disorder are quick to hold grudges and unwilling to forgive insults or injuries- whether intentional or not (APA, 2013).
-They are known to quickly and angrily counterattack, either verbally or physically, in situations where they feel they were insulted.
+Because of this, individuals with paranoid personality disorder are quick to hold grudges and unwilling to forgive insults or injuries- whether intentional or not.
+They are known to quickly and angrily counterattack, either verbally or physically, in situations where they feel they were insulted (APA, 2022).

 13.1.2.2.
 Schizoid personality disorder.
-Individuals with schizoid personality disorder display a persistent pattern of avoidance of social relationships, along with a limited range of emotion among social relationships (APA, 2013).
+Individuals with schizoid personality disorder display a persistent pattern of avoidance of social relationships, along with a limited range of emotional expression in interpersonal settings (APA, 2022).
 Similar to those with paranoid personality disorder, individuals with schizoid personality disorder do not have many close relationships; however, unlike paranoid personality disorder, this lack of connection is not due to suspicious feelings, but rather, the lack of desire to engage with others and the preference to engage in solitary behaviors.
-Individuals with schizoid personality disorder are often viewed as "loners" and prefer activities where they do not have to engage with others (APA, 2013).
+Individuals with schizoid personality disorder are often viewed as "loners" and prefer activities where they do not have to engage with others (APA, 2022).
 Established relationships rarely extend outside that of the family as they make no effort to start or maintain friendships.
 This lack of establishing social relationships also extends to sexual behaviors, as these individuals report a lack of interest in engaging in sexual experiences with others.

-Regarding the limited range of emotion, individuals with schizoid personality disorder are often indifferent to criticisms or praises of others and appear not to be affected by what others think of them (APA, 2013).
-Individuals will rarely show any feelings or expressions of emotion and are often described as having a "bland" exterior (APA, 2013).
+Regarding the limited range of emotion, individuals with schizoid personality disorder are often indifferent to criticisms or praises of others and appear not to be affected by what others think of them.
+Individuals will rarely show any feelings or expressions of emotion and are often described as having a "bland" exterior (APA, 2022).
 In fact, individuals with schizoid personality disorder rarely reciprocate facial expressions or gestures typically displayed in normal conversations such as smiles or nods.
 Because of this lack of emotion, there is a limited need for attention or acceptance.

 13.1.2.3.
 Schizotypal personality disorder.
-Schizotypal personality disorder is characterized by a range of impairment in social and interpersonal relationships due to discomfort in relationships, along with odd cognitive or perceptual distortions and eccentric behaviors (APA, 2013).
+Schizotypal personality disorder is characterized by a range of impairment in social and interpersonal relationships due to discomfort in relationships, along with odd cognitive or perceptual distortions and eccentric behaviors (APA, 2022).
 Similar to those with schizoid personality disorder, individuals also seek isolation and have few, if any established relationships outside of family members.